 - Processing and filing fees, which vary by type of immigration status you’re seeking

 - Various certifications, petitions and waivers required for your permit type

 - Legal fees, including initial consultation costs, retainer fees or statutory fees, in certain states

 Legal fees alone typically cost between $1,000 and $4,000 depending on the attorney and the services required.
-Some attorneys offer flat-fee based structures, while others work on an hourly basis or using a retainer.
+Some attorneys offer flat-fee-based structures, while others work on an hourly basis or use a retainer.

 Financing these fees with a credit card

 Hopeful immigrants can pay USCIS immigration fees in a variety of ways, including a paper check, an electronic withdrawal from a checking or savings account, a debit card or a prepaid gift card.
 A credit card can also be a smart choice.
 USCIS accepts Visa, Mastercard, American Express and Discover.

 If you are filling out your immigration forms online, you’ll use Pay.gov to submit the required fees, regardless of whether you’re paying via electronic funds transfer, debit card, prepaid card or credit card.
 If you are sending immigration forms through the mail, you can mail a check or use Form G-1450, Authorization for Credit Card Transactions to pay with a credit or debit card.